openstack/neutron/doc/source/devref/service_extensions.rst

 There are many cases where a service may want to create a resource managed by the core plugin (e.g. ports, networks, subnets).
-This can be achieved by importing the Neutron Manager and getting a direct reference to the core plugin:
+This can be achieved by importing the plugins directory and getting a direct reference to the core plugin:

 .. code:: python

-   from neutron import manager
+   from neutron_lib.plugins import directory

-   plugin = manager.NeutronManager.get_plugin()
+   plugin = directory.get_plugin()
    plugin.create_port(context, port_dict)